karmada-io/karmada/docs/proposals/corss-cluster-statefulset/README.md

 // CrossClusterStatefulsetSetSpec is the desired state of the CrossClusterStatefulsetSet. type CrossClusterStatefulsetSetSpec struct {
 	ResourceSelector policyv1alpha1.ResourceSelector `json:"resourceSelector,omitempty"`
+  // updateStrategy indicates the CrossClusterStatefulsetSetStrategy that will be
+	// employed to update CRs when a revision is made to Template.
+	UpdateStrategy CrossClusterStatefulSetUpdateStrategy
 }

+// StatefulSetUpdateStrategy indicates the strategy that the StatefulSet
+// controller will use to perform updates.
+It includes any additional parameters
+// necessary to perform the update for the indicated strategy. type CrossClusterStatefulSetUpdateStrategy struct {
+	// Type indicates the type of the CrossClusterStatefulSetUpdateStrategy.
+	Type CrossClusterStatefulSetUpdateStrategyType
+}

+// CrossClusterStatefulSetUpdateStrategyType is a string enumeration type that enumerates
+// all possible update strategies for the CrossClusterStatefulSet controller. type CrossClusterStatefulUpdateStrategyType string

+const (
+	// RollingUpdateCrossClusterStatefulSetStrategyType indicates that update will be
+	// applied to all CRs in the StatefulSet with respect to the StatefulSet
+	// ordering constraints.
+When a scale operation is performed with this
+	// strategy, new CR will be created from the specification version indicated
+	// by the CrossClusterStatefulSet's updateRevision.
+	RollingUpdateCrossClusterStatefulSetStrategyType CrossClusterStatefulSetUpdateStrategyType = "RollingUpdate" )

 ```

 ### Two part here for user CRD